lucques/mainual/README.md

 # MaInual

-This repo contains the contents for the website [www.mainual.de](www.mainual.de).
+This repo contains the contents for the website [https://www.mainual.de](https://www.mainual.de).
 The website serves material for learning math and CS.
 All courses are freely accessible.

 ## Usage

-This website is based on the [conjin framework](https://github.com/lucques/conjin/), commit 596b01c.
+This website is based on the [conjin framework](https://github.com/lucques/conjin/).

 ## License